Itgotworse26/MechaCar_Statistical_Analysis/README.md

 * Given the model's p-value of 5.35e-11, which is lower than the 0.05 assumed statistical significance, there is strong evidence against the null hypothesis that slope = 0.
 Therefore, we can accept the alternative hypothesis that the slope is not 0.

 * The model's r-squared value of .7149 means that about 71% of the variance in mpg predictions can be explained by this model, while 29% cannot.
 In other words, the variables of vehicle length, spoiler angle, ground clearance, and AWD have a strong positive association with mpg.
-Therefore, this model effectively predicts the mpg of MechaCar prototypes.
+Therefore, this model effectively predicts the miles per gallon of MechaCar prototypes.

 ## Summary Statistics on Suspension Coils